Ivan-P23994/Flighter-API/README.md

 - Administrators can show/update/delete all booking resources, others can act only on their own resources only administrators can update user_id attribute

-Successful logout destroys the session boject and regenerates the token for the currently authenticated user.
+Successful logout destroys the session object and regenerates the token for the currently authenticated user.
 Every new functionaliy implementation was backed up by request tests.
 To top it off I added various filter supports for most of the resources using both rails scopes and manual SQL queries.